zenobia-pay/core/README.md

   - Passed to SAM templates during deployment
   - Example: `SENDER_EMAIL` for notification sender address

+### Creating New API Endpoints

+Follow these steps to create a new API endpoint in the system:

+1. **Define the endpoint in SAM template**:
+   - Add the API path and method to `sam/lambda-stack.yml` under the appropriate handler function
+   - Define request/response schemas in the OpenAPI section

+2. **Generate API models**:
+   - Run `make openapi && make kotlin-dev` to generate request/response types

+3. **Implement the operation in Kotlin**:
+   - Create a new operation class (e.g., `NewEndpointOperation.kt`) extending `Operation<RequestType, ResponseType>`
+   - Implement the `run()` method to process the request and return the response
+   - Add the required `getUserPoolAllowList()` method to specify authorization

+4. **Register the operation in the handler**:
+   - Inject the operation in the handler class constructor
+   - Add the path mapping in the `handleRequest` method

+5. **Configure authorization**:
+   - For admin endpoints, add the route to `validAdminRoutes` in `golang/authorizer/route.go`
+   - For regular endpoints, ensure proper user pool groups are specified in the operation

+6. **Create a sam-input file for testing**:
+   - Add a JSON file in `sam/inputs/` with sample request data

+7. **Test the endpoint**:
+   - Run `sam local invoke HandlerName -e sam/inputs/your-input.json`

 ### SAM Deployment Architecture

 - **template.yml**: Main SAM template that defines: